Swift-Drive-Ltd/Swift-Drive-Project/GroupCourseWork_Project/docs/Implementation_Summary/amii_summary.md

 Ensured the CarLogic class can initialize its in-memory data structures from persistent storage.

 Pending : Use SQL Studio Management instead of SQLite

+Day 3 :

+AddCar Method:

+- Checks if a car with the same CarID already exists in the system.
+- Adds a new car to the in-memory data structures (CustomHashTable and SortedLinkedList).
+- Inserts the new car into the SQLite database using an INSERT SQL query.
+- Provides console feedback for success or failure.

+Purpose:

+The AddCar method allows the system to add new cars while ensuring data consistency between the in-memory structures and the database.
+It prevents duplicate entries by checking for existing CarIDs.